wp-plugins/oik-nivo-slider/readme.txt

 4. Nivo slider with the oik theme - not hovered over [nivo theme=oik]
 5. Nivo slider with the oik theme - image hovered over
 6. Nivo slider with the oik theme - caption hovered over
+7. oik Nivo slider options page

 == Upgrade Notice ==
+= 1.2 =
+* Please upgrade oik to version 1.2 before installing oik-nivo-slider v1.2

+* In order to allow you to change the default slideshow behaviour I needed to add some new functions to oik
+* Rather than make the functions pluggable I decided it was better to improve the plugin dependency logic
+* So version 1.2 is now dependent upon oik version 1.12
+* If you have oik version 1.11 or earlier then the plugin will activate and issue warning messages
+* BUT it will not work!

 = 1.0 =
 * first version works with oik version 1.11

 == Changelog ==
+= 1.2 =
+* Added: Default slideshow options can be configured
+* Added: post_mime_type parameter defaults to "image"
+* Added: option to display "screenshot" files from installed plugins [nivo post_type="screenshot:oik-nivo-slider"]
+* Changed: The example logic will display the oik-nivo-slider screenshots
+* Changed: oik-nivo-slider will now produce warning messages when the pre-requisite version of the oik plugin is not satisfied
+* Changed: BUT it WILL crash if you try to run it against oik version 1.11
+* Fixed: Corrected the name of the oik base plugin when using Plugin Dependencies
+* Fixed: minimum version of WordPress required is 3.3

 = 1.1.1 =
 * Fixed: Correction for Fatal error due to _sc_thumbnail() not being defined... it's in the next version of OIK.